 Further on our Frontlines:

-As a church our heart is that people will come to know Jesus, and one of the key ways of seeing this happen is through Life Groups.
-By that we expect the groups to grow by inviting friends from inside and outside of the church to be part of the Roots community.
-Because growth is at the heart of Life Groups, they are always actively looking to grow to the point where they can multiply and set up a further group.
+As a church our heart is that people will come to know Jesus, and one of the key ways of seeing this happen is through Life groups.
+What we mean by that is that we expect the groups to grow by inviting friends from inside and outside the church to join them.
+Because growth is at the heart of these groups, they are always actively looking to grow to the point where they can multiply and set up a further group.

 Three Main Ways to Join a Life Group:

 Ask someone you know which Life Group they are in